Neil-Crago/fractal_algebra/crates/fractal_algebra/README.md

   <img src="docs/assets/logo.png" alt="Fractal Algebra logo" width="400" />
 </p>
 </div>

 # Fractal Algebra

 This is the primary research and application crate where the computational and geometric engines are brought together.
 It focuses on discovering and analyzing the emergent structures from number-theoretic data.

-One of the key innovations in this crate is the **`FractalGraph`**:
+Thia includes a number of innovations including the following:

+ ## FractalGraph

 - A custom data structure designed as a hybrid of a graph, a trie, and a spatial index.
 - It moves beyond simple visualization to create a rich, explorable network of relationships between numbers based on their prime factorizations.
 - Nodes in the graph represent `n!`, and relationships (edges) are formed dynamically based on mathematical similarity and shared number-theoretic traits.
 - Traversal of the graph mimics fractal expansion: recursive, self-similar, and semantically rich.

+## Resonance Algebra

-Another important innovation is that of **Resonance Algebra** a trait-based algebraic extension for composing, transforming, and evaluating mathematical objects based on resonance.
+This is a trait-based algebraic extension for composing, transforming, and evaluating mathematical objects based on resonance.
 It encodes semantic meaning directly into traits, operations, and laws—bridging mathematical abstraction with computational clarity.

 #### This includes: